parse-community/docs/_includes/cloudcode/cloud-code.md

 *Available only on parse-server cloud code starting 4.3.0*

-In some cases you may want to transform the incoming subcription query, adding an additional limit or increasing the default limit, adding extra includes or restrict the results to a subset of keys.
+In some cases you may want to transform the incoming subscription query.
+Examples include adding an additional limit, increasing the default limit, adding extra includes or restricting the results to a subset of keys.
 You can do so with the `beforeSubscribe` trigger.

 ```javascript
 Parse.Cloud.beforeSubscribe('MyObject', request => {